Ionization-based search for magnetic monopoles using the NOvA Far Detector: Offline Analysis

 \begin{enumerate} \item[7.] {Mean ADC} $\geq 2500$ for $\beta_{reco}\geq 0.03$; \item[8.] {Mean ADC} $\geq 2000$ for $\beta_{reco} < 0.03$. \end{enumerate}

 Two effects degrade the selection efficiency at high monopole speeds.
-First, as the monopole speed increases, the spectrum of secondary electrons, known as delta rays, begins to include those that travel several centimeters, crossing into adjacent detector cells.
-These delta rays can make the monopole track appear wider.
-This effect becomes significant at $\beta \approx 0.68$ and rapidly worsens at higher speeds.
+First, the delta rays can make the monopole track appear wider.
+This effect becomes relevant at $\beta \approx 0.68$ and rapidly worsens at higher speeds.
+To study the impact of these large delta rays, we relied on the custom simulation introduced in Sec.~\ref{sec:simulation}.
 Second, monopoles above the Cherenkov threshold produce a very large amount of light.
 In the majority of the detector, this produces no complications.
 However, at the detector edges where light is routed to the APDs, the WLS fibers of each set of 32 cells are routed through a common optical volume filled with scintillator.
 This volume is made of black plastic, which reflects little scintillation light, intended to suppress the collection of light produced in this volume, but monopole Cherenkov light is so bright that it can significantly illuminate some or all of the fibers in this region, making spurious hits at track ends.
 Similarly, at the far end from the APDs, there is a narrow channel connecting adjacent detector cells, which was necessary for filling the detector with scintillator.
 Under ordinary conditions, the light leakage through this channel is negligible, but monopole Cherenkov light can reflect through these channels sufficiently to produce hits in cells adjacent to the monopole path.
 We collectively refer to these effects as optical crosstalk.
 Because it degrades the apparent straightness and narrowness of monopole tracks, optical crosstalk causes a step down in selection efficiency at the Cherenkov threshold, $\beta \approx 0.68$.

 We found that the decrease of the trigger efficiency above Cherenkov threshold is due to crosstalk, while the decrease in overall efficiency above Cherenkov threshold arises from the combined influence of crosstalk and delta rays, which cause tracks to appear wider, as shown in Fig.~\ref{fig:trig_eff}.
 The drop in overall efficiency at low $\beta$ is primarily due to the mean ADC requirement for the signal.